 Fecal Microbiota Transplantation (FMT) in New York City, NY

-Concorde Gastroenterology Digestive Disease Specialists Provide Fecal Microbiota Transplantation (Fmt) Treatment.
-Call (646) 971-0237 to Learn More About Our (Fmt) Medical Services.
+Vanguard Gastroenterology Digestive Disease Specialists Provide Fecal Microbiota Transplantation (Fmt) Treatment.
+Call us to Learn More About Our (Fmt) Medical Services.
 We Are Located at 232 East 30 Street, New York, NY 10016 in the Kips Bay Neighborhood in Manhattan, NY.

 Fecal Microbiota Transplant (FMT) is the term used when stool is taken from a healthy person and put into a sick person to cure a certain disease.
 We believe that reintroduction of normal flora via donor feces corrects the imbalance and enables recovery of normal bowel function.
 This contrasts with the chronic use of antibiotics, which perpetuates the very condition that lead to the initial episode of CDI, namely an altered intestinal microbiome.
 FMT (fecal microbiota transplantation) is a procedure used to treat Clostridium Difficile (C. Diff).